-

 To what level of detail is due diligence customarily undertaken?

-Depending on the size of the operation, from 3 to 10 years of operating history should be reviewed; specific areas such as anti-money laundering and anti-corruption, cybersecurity and personal data protection cannot be ignored.
+Depending on the size of the operation, from 3 to 10 years of operating history should be reviewed; specific areas such as anti-money laundering and anti-corruption, cybersecurity and personal data protection shall be detailed studied.
 Likewise, due to robust Colombian protection to labor matters, labor contracts, union agreements, if any, specific cases of reinforced labor stability, independent contractors, among others, should be part of the due diligence process.
+Additionally, identifying how target companies are incorporating artificial intelligence tools in their operations has become an increasingly relevant area, particularly in terms of compliance with intellectual property regulations.

 -